Canada Working Holiday Program

 No, the orientation is not mandatory.
 However, it is highly recommended to newcomers to Canada.

 - Biometrics: When applying for a temporary visa, you will have to give biometrics (picture and fingerprints).
 These will be valid for 10 years, though not transferable if you apply for Permanent Residence.
 You will have to travel to a Visa Application Centre (outside Canada) or Service Canada Centre (inside Canada) to give your biometrics.
-You will receive a Biometrics Letter after you have submitted your online application and be prompted to give your biometrics.
-US citizens are exempt from giving biometrics.
+You will receive a Biometrics Instruction Letter after you have submitted your online application and be prompted to give your biometrics.

 - Citizenship and Immigration Canada (CIC): IRCC used to be known as Citizenship and Immigration Canada (CIC).
 However, the name CIC may continue to be used for some time by some stakeholders, such as Canadian provincial and territorial governments and refers to the same department.